Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

 \section{Agent Implementation}

-In this section, we detail our implementation approach, including: defining the respective tasks for the LLM and ALU, constructing the dataset, designing the data interface, and implementing the LLM fine-tuning strategy.
+In this section, we detail our implementation approach for the Smart-TCP agent, including: formalizing the tasks for the feature-aware classifier, the SLM/LLM decision modules, and the ALU; constructing the classification and protocol alignment datasets; designing unified interfaces; and implementing the training strategies for the multi-model pipeline.